chihacknight/chihacknight.org/_posts/events/2023-12-12-harvey-world-herald.md

 categories:
   - events
 links:
-title: "In-person and Online: The Harvey World Herald"
+title: "In-person and Online: Movement Journalism and the New Black Press"
-description: "Presenter description coming soon"
+description: "Amethyst J. Davis, founder of The Harvey World Herald, will discuss the fragility of American democracy, the deepening news desert crisis and distrust in communities of color, and how a new generation of Black-owned newsrooms is intervening."
 speakers:
- - "Amethyst Davis, Founder - The Harvey World Herald"
+ - "Amethyst J. Davis (she/they), Founder, The Harvey World Herald"
-image: /images/logo/logo-star-social.jpg
+image: /images/events/569-amethyst-j-davis.jpeg
 image_credit:
 date: 2023-12-12T18:00:00-06:00
 event_id: 569